-This month on the 22nd November the HSE holds the Workplace Healthy Lungs Summit which seeks to tackle Occupational Lung disease by bringing employers and experts together to look at the science, evidence and the best practice that can lead to improved control of risk.
+Last year the HSE held the Workplace Healthy Lungs Summit which sought to tackle Occupational Lung disease by bringing employers and experts together to look at the science, evidence and the best practice that can lead to improved control of risk.

-This summit is crucially important for the thousands of employees that work in hazardous conditions and consequently have a higher likelihood of suffering from Occupational lung diseases.
+This summit was crucially important for the thousands of employees that work in hazardous conditions and consequently have a higher likelihood of suffering from Occupational lung diseases.

 What is Occupational lung disease?